Real Estate Talk:

 You are a buyer and you found an income property of six units or more in a good location with a cap rate of 5.2, in what appears to be good condition from either a drive-by viewing or pictures you received.

-Either on Centris or by calling the vendor or the vendor’s broker, you discover that a visit cannot be arranged, the tenants disturbed and documents made available unless the vendor accepts your promise to purchase.
+Either on Centris or by calling the vendor or the vendor’s broker, you discover that a visit cannot be arranged, the tenants disturbed and documents made available unless the vendor accepts your conditional promise to purchase.
 Why would the vendor go to the effort if the price is not within the asking range?

 Now you are thinking, wait a second, how can I provide an offer if I have not seen the building or examined the expenses and leases?
 As mentioned in the last article, the purchase price of an income property is based on the rate of return or capitalization rate as well as the location and the condition of the property.
 The purchase price is not based on comparable properties or city evaluations, it is based on the income stream.

-… the purchase price of an income property is based on the rate of return or capitalization rate, as well as the location and the condition of the property.
+The purchase price of an income property is based on the rate of return or capitalization rate, as well as the location and the condition of the property.

-If the vendor has provided accurate information regarding all these factors, then the buyer must verify the information with proof that will justify the asking price.
+If the vendor has provided accurate information regarding all these factors then the buyer must verify the information with proof that will justify the asking price.
 This is where the conditions of the offer come into play.

 - First visit